2002 Marib airstrike: Aftermath

-Both the CIA and Saleh were adamant towards maintaining the operation a secret: Deputy Secretary of State Richard Armitage recalled that "the deniability was an important component of the mission".
+Both the CIA and Saleh agreed to keep the airstrike a secret from the public; Deputy Secretary of State Richard Armitage recalled "the deniability was an important component of the mission".
 Shifting the blame would grant the US the luxury of avoiding questions about the legality and ethics of the operation.
 For the Yemeni government, it would allow them to avoid inevitable criticism and resentment of US military action that would arrive from the "traditional, tribal Muslim society" of Yemen.
-Plausible cover-up stories were developed for Yemen to publicly follow; the Land Cruiser was carrying a propane tank or explosives and had blown up accidentally, or had struck a landmine in the desert.
-These narratives were what was originally reported by local and international media based off "unnamed tribal or government sources".
+The Yemeni government publicly presented several cover-up stories to explain the incident; the Land Cruiser was carrying a propane tank or explosives and had blown up accidentally, or had struck a landmine in the desert.
+These narratives were what was originally reported by local and international media based on "unnamed tribal or government sources".
 Despite this, within two days local tribesmen were detailing to journalists how they had seen a helicopter at the scene of the strike, which US media interpreted to be a drone.

-CIA and Department of Defense personnel initially refused to discuss the strike publicly, only stating that the US military was not responsible.
+CIA and Department of Defense personnel initially refused to discuss the strike publicly, only stating the US military was not responsible.
 However, in spite of the agreement, Washington was eager to showcase a significant victory in the war on terror and a definite projection of power.
-Secretary of Defense Donald Rumsfeld refused to directly acknowledge any US involvement, but told reporters regarding the death of Harithi that "it would be a very good thing if he were out of business".
-During a rally for the upcoming midterm elections, Bush told supporters that al-Qaeda would be treated as "international killers" and would be hunted down wherever.
+Secretary of Defense Donald Rumsfeld refused to directly acknowledge any US involvement, but told reporters regarding the death of Harithi "it would be a very good thing if he were out of business".
+During a rally for the upcoming midterm elections, Bush told supporters al-Qaeda would be treated as "international killers" and would be hunted down wherever.
 Beyond indirect references, by the next day several news agencies were reporting a drone strike conducted by the CIA via anonymous sources.
 However, these were still perceived internally as "vague sourcing that could be absorbed in the static of unending news in the Middle East."